 It helps me to know what boundaries I need and helps me to set them without guilt.

 It’s endlessly fascinating to me how meditation is able to turn my day around.
-For example, I find that if I miss meditation in the morning I will undoubtedly be contacted by someone I would rather not speak to, or lock my keys in the car, or get a parking ticket, or have a fight with my husband.
+For example, I find that if I miss meditation in the morning I will undoubtedly be contacted by someone I would rather not speak to, or lose my car keys, or get a parking ticket, or have a fight with my husband.

 The list goes on and on.